refinedev/refine/documentation/docs/tutorial/1-getting-started/chakra-ui/3-generate-crud-pages.md

 So far we have added complete CRUD pages by utilizing Inferencer feature to the project.
 Let's take a look at the auto-generated CRUD pages that Inferencer handles for us.

 Before we start, let's understand the API that we will be using in this tutorial.
-We will be using the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API, which is created by **refine** team to provide a fake REST API for testing purposes.
+We will be using the "https://api.fake-rest.refine.dev" API.
+This API is created by the **refine** team and is used for demo purposes.
+It is a simple REST API that contains some resources like `products`, `categories`, etc.

 :::info